Can Anyone Be A Witness For A Will in Canada?

 What requirements do your witnesses have to meet?

 As mentioned above, each witness must be an adult.
-Your witnesses also can’t be beneficiaries of your Will, meaning they can’t have any interest in you signing your Will.
+Your witnesses also shouldn't be beneficiaries of your Will, meaning they can’t have any interest in you signing your Will.

-Each witness must be physically in the room with you when you sign your Will.
+In almost all provinces, each witness must be physically in the room with you when you sign your Will.
 After they see you sign your Will, they must sign it themselves as witnesses.
-We recommend your witnesses initial each page as well.
+We recommend you and your witnesses initial each page as well.

 *During the COVID-19 pandemic, certain provinces have enacted temporary measures to relax the definition of “in the presence of”.